Summer Staff FAQ

 Every staff role also includes kind and empathetic communication/engagement with children and youth, setting clear boundaries by teaching and enforcing camp rules and procedures, working cooperatively with fellow staff, being willing to look and act a little silly sometimes (like by dressing up for theme activities and singing goofy kids' songs, for example), taking care of oneself in order to care for others, and contributing to the overall mission by sometimes doing tasks that aren't explicitly listed in your job description.

 What are my normal work hours?
-Report time is 10:30 am every Sunday, and the week ends Friday afternoon when you are dismissed from Closing Meeting, typically by 5 pm.
-Breakfast is at 7:30 each morning, campers are typically in bed between 9-10 pm.
+All positions require living and working on site Sunday through Friday.
+Report time is 10:30 am every Sunday, and the week ends Friday afternoon when you are dismissed from Closing Meeting, typically by 4 pm.
+Breakfast is at 8:00 each morning, campers are typically in bed between 9-10 pm.

 Do I have any free time?
-Staff typically have free time from camper “Lights Out” between 9:00-10:00 pm until curfew at 12:00 am.
-One night each week, you will be on hill duty during this time.
-One night each week, you will have a 30 minute meeting during this time.
+Staff typically have on-site free time after camper “Lights Out” between 9:00-10:00 pm.
+One or two nights each week, you will be on hill duty during this time.
+One night each week, you may have a 30 minute meeting during this time.

 What about weekends?
-Staff have most weekends free from approximately 5 pm Friday through 10:30 am Sunday.
+Staff have most weekends free from approximately 4 pm Friday through 10:30 am Sunday.
 You may go home or stay on camp on the designated hill for that weekend.
-Most staff are required to work one weekend per summer; lifeguards are required to work up to two weekends per summer; leadership staff are required to work multiple weekends per summer.
-Most Saturdays, there are camp-organized optional trips for staff. **Weekend rules for 2021 may change based on requirements and recommendations from the state of Maryland.
-If staff are asked to remain on camp between sessions, you better believe we're going to do the best we can to make it fun and full of opportunities to relax and recharge.
+Staff will be required to work one weekend during their contract.
+Leadership staff are required to work multiple weekends per summer.
+Most Saturdays, there are camp-organized optional trips for staff.

 Do I get any other time off?
 Requests are preferred prior to the start of your contract, but must be made at least 2 weeks in advance of the time off.
 Paid time off is allotted as follows:

 Additional time off is unpaid.
-All requests are considered in order of submission and at the discretion of the Camp Programs Coordinator.
-Time off due to illness or injury is included in the allotted days’ time. **Based on requirements and recommendations from the state of Maryland, off-site time off may not be available for the 2021 camp season or may come with restrictions.
+All requests are considered in order of submission and at the discretion of the Director of Program Ministries.
+Time off due to illness or injury is included in the allotted days’ time.

 Flexible contracts may be considered on a case by case basis for staff who will require full weeks off during the summer for mission trips, family vacations, etc. These requests MUST be included on your application and discussed prior to contract offers.

-Paydays are every other Friday; direct deposit is strongly preferred.
-All contracts include at least 1 week of paid training plus room & board.
+Paydays are every other Friday; direct deposit is required.
+All contracts include at least one week of paid training plus room & board.

 Where do I live?
 Each Friday, you will receive a cabin assignment for the following week.
 Two staff members (a counselor and a service staffer) will be assigned to each cabin, along with 6-8 campers.
 Cabins are rustic: they have electricity for fans and lights, but are not air conditioned.
 Each cabin group, called a hill, has one centrally-located wash house with toilets, sinks, and showers.
 The wash houses have two sides: one for boys, and one for girls.
 All-gender bathrooms are available at the Health Center, Dining Hall, and Fellowship Hall.